-DSC 101: Data Science Tools and Methods
+DSC 105: Introduction to Data Science

-This course provides a general overview of the most popular tools and methods used in the field of data science and analytics.
-Students are introduced to broad topics such as data mining, machine learning, topic modeling, data visualization, and programming tools.
+This course provides a general overview of the common topics in the data science domain.
+Students are introduced to data collection, data engineering, machine learning algorithms and packages, data visualization techniques and related programming tools and frameworks.
 Credits: 3